 Forcing branches indoors allows you to enjoy flowering branches before spring arrives.
 It's all easier than you think.
+So why wait?
 Find out how to force branches into bloom with the steps below.

 Doing a little late-winter fruit tree pruning?
-Bring those branches indoors to enjoy their beautiful blossoms.
+Bring those branches indoors to enjoy their beautiful blossoms before spring arrives.
 Be sure to use freshly cut branches for forcing.

 Remember, these trees and shrubs need about 2 months of temperatures below 40°F/4°C before they can be forced into bloom indoors.
 Late winter or early spring is the ideal time to start gathering branches.
 Select branches when buds are starting to swell.
 Take several because some may not bloom.